gamesbook/protograf/docs/source/terminology.rst

 ========================
 `↑ <table-of-contents-terms_>`_

+-  **corners** - if assigned a number will cause short lines of that length to be drawn from each corner of a ``Rectangle`` |dash| these lines can be further styled e.g. to show as small, triangular photograph holders
 -  **hidden** - a list of locations, indicated by their *row and column* identifier, which should **not** be used for display - the rest are displayed as normal
--  **hatch** - when used in combination with **hatch_count** will draw a series of parallel lines between two opposing sides of a regular shape in the specified direction
+-  **hatches** - when used in combination with **hatches_count** will draw a series of parallel lines between two opposing sides of a regular shape in the specified direction(s)
 -  **masked** - a list of locations, indicated by their *sequence number* |dash| i.e. their position in the drawing order |dash| which should **not** be used for display |dash| the rest are displayed as normal